shangril/crero/README.md

 # CreRo

-Currently requires PHP>=7.0 - Untested with PHP>=8.0 - Basic PHP 8.x testing is planned during September 2022.
+Recommended (strongly) PHP version is PHP 8.1, but PHP 7.0 or above is mandatory and may work, but hasn't been tested for post-September 2022 releases, while PHP 8.1 was.
+Please refer to the "PHP 8.1 tested things" for details.

 CURL php extension required

-GD php extension required if you need cover art
+GD php extension required if you need cover art (likely to be already installed alongsite with PHP)

-GetID3 -formerly known as php-getID3- required if you host your audio on your own server.
-Refer to the "crash courses" below.
+GetID3 -most of what is used in it- is now included in Redist and no longer requires manual download.

-.htaccess support required in your webserver (in Apache >= 2.4 it is not enabled by default and you need to set AllowOveride to All in your Apache host configuration)
+.htaccess support required in your webserver (in Apache >= 2.4 it is not enabled by default and you need to set "AllowOverride All" in your Apache host configuration in <Directory "/path/to/crero"></Directory> but most commercial hosting will have it done for you)
+Please note that most default PHP installation "at home" will have their php.ini session.save-handler set to "file", which prevents the Radio (if enabled) to work properly.
+As a simple workaround, Session.save-handler should store the sessions in memory (see memcached and php8.1-memcache).
+In production environnement, your PHP will be likely already configured with memory, or databases.

+# Quick jump

+You may want to skip to the "crash courses" below in "installation steps" to get a quick overview on how to get your install up.

+# Notable milestones

 * 20220623 release : Support for embed.
 Example : You got a label at cremroad.com .
 You got an artist, say Me In The Bath.
 You want to set up meinthebath.com ; somewhere in your html in meinthebath.com add an iframe with its src attribute set to the http url of your label domain, in our case cremroad.com followed by the following path : /?artist=Me+In+The+Bath&embed=Me+In+The+Bath and you are done.
 Make sure to escape whitespaces as + and any special caracter not allowed in a URL scheme by the %XX number needed (search for "escaping characters in HTTP GET parameters").
  Radio block redesign for something less cumbersome, also.
 Support for continuous (album after album) playback for embed artist sites.